 Clean Energy Future

-The most significant aspect of the proposal, however, is the six-year energy efficiency program that will help customers cut their household energy use, leading to meaningful improvements in air quality and public health and reductions in the state’s carbon footprint.
+Under the energy efficiency initiative approved by the New Jersey Board of Public Utilities (NJBPU), PSE&G will invest $1 billion to help customers cut household energy use, leading to meaningful improvements in air quality and public health and reductions in the state’s carbon footprint.

-If approved by the BPU, the Clean Energy Future program would build on PSE&G’s momentum to modernize its utility infrastructure, save customers billions of dollars on their energy bills, improve energy efficiency, reduce emissions, create thousands of jobs and have a multibillion-dollar impact on the local economy during the next 20 years.
+Amid the economic hardship and unprecedented job losses caused by the COVID-19 pandemic, the investment in clean energy could not come at a better time.
+The Clean Energy Future program as proposed would build on PSE&G’s existing efforts to modernize its utility infrastructure, lower customers’ energy bills, improve energy efficiency, reduce emissions, create jobs and impact the local economy for years to come.